danielgerlag/workflow-core/docs/docs/getting-started.md

-## Basic Concepts
+# Basic Concepts

-### Steps
+## Steps

 A workflow consists of a series of connected steps.
-Each step produces an outcome value and subsequent steps are triggered by subscribing to a particular outcome of a preceeding step.
-The default outcome of *null* can be used for a basic linear workflow.
+Each step can have inputs and produce outputs that can be passed back to the workflow within which it exists.

-Steps are usually defined by inheriting from the `StepBody` or `StepBodyAsync` abstract classes and implementing the Run/RunAsync method.
+Steps are defined by creating a class that inherits from the `StepBody` or `StepBodyAsync` abstract classes and implementing the Run/RunAsync method.
 They can also be created inline while defining the workflow structure.

-#### First we define some steps
+### First we define some steps

 ```C#
 public class HelloWorld : StepBody